Study Abroad & Away Aid Requirements

 - For summer loans and grants, you must also complete a Summer Aid Application.
 The Financial Aid Office will not be able to officially offer you any summer aid until after you have officially registered for your summer study abroad classes.
 To request an estimate of your summer your summer aid eligibility, email finaid AT_TOWSON or call 410-704-4236 to schedule an appointment with your Financial Aid Advisor.

 Study Abroad & Away Aid Procedures

 If you plan to use any financial aid (including loans) during your study abroad term, term, please carefully follow these procedures.

-- Compare your expected study abroad costs to your current final aid offers to determine if you will need additional loan funds or personal funds to cover your study abroad
+- Compare your expected study abroad costs to your current financial aid offers to determine if you will need additional loan funds or personal funds to cover your study abroad

 - If you will receive any financial aid during your study abroad term, once you have made a final decision to study abroad, you should request a Study Abroad Aid Budget and should submit it to the TU Financial Aid Office.
 (This budget will list your estimated program costs including tuition, airfare, personal expenses, and any additional fees.)

 - After you receive your Study Abroad Budget, email it to finaid AT_TOWSON or call 410-704-4236 to schedule an appointment with your Financial Aid Advisor to review your aid options.

 - After your aid is disbursed to your TU Student & University Billing Office account, you an aid rebate (no earlier than 10 days before the first day of classes each term

 - Make sure that you enroll for direct deposit of your rebate through the Bursar's Office University Billing Office Disbursement Online Center (DOC)!

 - Even while you are abroad, you must regularly check your TU email to receive important

 - If you have any aid questions, please email finaid AT_TOWSON or call 410-704-4236 to schedule an appointment with your Financial Aid Advisor.